 - The provisional birth rate for women aged 40–44 in 2018 was 11.8 births per 1,000 women, up 2% from 2017 (11.6).
 The rate for this age group has generally risen since 1982 by 3% per year (3,6).
 The number of births to these women increased by 2% from 2017 to 2018.

 - The provisional birth rate for women aged 45–49 (which includes births to women aged 50 and over) was 0.9 births per 1,000 women, unchanged since 2015.
 The number of births to women in this age group rose 3% from 2017 to 2018.

 Overall cesarean delivery rates are down again

 The overall cesarean delivery rate decreased further to 31.9% in 2018; the low-risk cesarean delivery rate decreased to 25.9%.
 Thus, cesarean rates returned to the lowest rate since 2009 (the rate peaked in 2009 at 32.9%) after an uptick in 2017.
 There was a wide range of overall cesareans between the states with Utah the lowest (Overall: 22.7% and low-risk 18.3%) and Mississippi the highest (Overall: 38.3% and low-risk 31.2%) cesarean rate.

-The so called "low-risk" cesarean delivery rate also decreased in 2018 to 25.9% of births from 26.0% in 2017.
-Low-risk cesarean is a cesarean delivery among nulliparous (first birth), term (37 completed weeks or more based on the obstetric estimate), singleton (one fetus), vertex (head-first) births.
+The so-called "low-risk" cesarean delivery rate also decreased in 2018 to 25.9% of births from 26.0% in 2017.
+A low-risk cesarean is a cesarean delivery among nulliparous (first birth), term (37 completed weeks or more based on the obstetric estimate), singleton (one fetus), vertex (head-first) births.

 Source: Hamilton BE, Martin JA, Osterman MJK, Rossen LM.
 Births: Provisional data for 2018.
 Vital Statistics Rapid Release; no 7.
 Hyattsville, MD: National Center for Health Statistics.
 May 2019.